 Seventy-five faculty members from UCSD, Salk, Scripps, Burnham, and internationallybased collaborators, are participating in the Institute of Molecular Medicine.
 These participants represent a cross-section of the investigators and educators who constitute the scientific and clinical community of leading investigators working and teaching in areas related to molecular, cellular, genetic, and bioengineering approaches to identify pathways that control complex human physiological systems and related diseases.
 Each year the IMM hosts an international symposium, "Days of Molecular Medicine" which brings world leaders to La Jolla to present state-of-the-art lectures and provides programs which allow students in the IMM to meet and discuss their projects with the speakers and senior scientists in attendance.
 This year, the journal Nature Medicine has forged a partnership with the IMM to co-sponsor the 2001 symposium and awards and further information can be reviewed online at imm.ucsd.edu.
 In addition to strengthening the ties in academia, the symposium also provides an opportunity for corporate sponsors to discuss potential collaborations and meet with the next generation of physician-scientists in this ever-changing field.
-The Institute of Molecular Medicine is based on the vision that a new era in human health and drug discovery lies at the borders between curiosity-driven science and tomorrow's medical therapies.
+The Institute of Molecular Medicine is based on the vision that a new era in human health and drug discovery lies at the borders between curiosity-driven science and tomorrow's medical and modeling of neural structures.

-The Institute for Neural Computation (INC) focuses on research into how nervous systems function through experimental investigation and modeling of neural structures.
 The institute supports graduate training programs in cognitive neuroscience and computational neurobiology.
-The recently dedicated Swartz Center for Computational Neuroscience within the institute uses imaging techniques to study brain dynamics.
-The Machine Perception laboratory in the institute studies human perception and develops similar capabilities for robots.
-Additional areas of research include motor control systems, learning and memory, and language modeling.
-There is an active visitors program and an industrial affiliates program with ongoing joint research projects.
+The recently dedicated Swartz Center for Computational Neuroscience uses functional imaging to study brain dynamics.
+The Machine Perception Laboratory studies human perception and develops similar capabilities for robots.
+Additional areas of research include visual coding, motor control systems, and learning algorithms.
+The Institute for Neural Computation has developed an active visitors program and an industrial affiliates program with ongoing joint research projects.